 - Unexpected Personal Events: Unexpected employee absences due to emotional and physical stressors can also cause idle time.

 - Natural Disasters: Finally, if you’re working within industries that depend on certain weather conditions—mining, trucking, and shipping—weather emergencies can significantly impact facility productivity.
 Unfortunately, all teams can do in such instances is wait out the storm.
-Delayed travel caused by unfavorable weather events usually cause a chain reaction of delays for every organization involved within the supply-chain.
+Delayed travel caused by unfavorable weather events usually leads to a chain reaction of delays for every organization involved within the supply chain.

 What Are the Types of Idle Time?

-- Normal Idle Time: Normal idle time refers to idle time that’s beyond management control.
+- Normal Idle Time: Refers to idle time that’s beyond management control.
 It includes planned downtimes for PM activities.
 Such tasks are standard practices that employees must engage in to keep businesses running.

-- Abnormal Idle Time: In this instance, the idle time is completely out of management’s control.
+- Abnormal Idle Time: In this instance, it is completely out of management’s control.
 It includes causes such as employee strikes and production supplies.